thedevarchive/code-snippet-manager/README.md

 # How to Report Issues

 Email me at amaengo@protonmail.com if you find any bugs in the program or have any issues running it.
+Any feedback and suggestions is also appreciated.